LibVega/VVK/README.md

   * Functions are in `InstanceFunctionTable` and `DeviceFunctionTable`.
   * Handles are split into two types:
     * `Vk.Handle<Vk.TYPE>` for the raw object handles (pointers)
     * `Vk.TYPE` for composite handle objects, which hold the handle parent object and related references, in addition to the raw handle.
 They also have the functions associated with the specific handle type.
+These are class types.
   *  There are special types for native strings (`Vk.NativeString`) and fixed strings (`Vk.FixedString`).
   * Typed structs (those that start with a `VkStructureType` field) have special static `New()` and `Init()` functions that should be used to ensure that the fields are setup correctly. ***This is very important to remember.***
 * Functions